Keyaan-07/USB-PD-Power-Supply/JOURNAL.md

 # 17 June 2025
 A few components arrived a few days ago, the solder paste and few other things.
 I realised that i had ordered the wrong pin headers lol, they are angled but i needed straight....

+# 18 June 2025
+THE PCB IS HERE.
+It looks Beautiful <333 cuz it's my first pcb hehehe